 Sure, you may want to run off to some big-name school because it sounds good on paper, but what if it doesn’t pay off in the end?
 Not all grad schools are created equal, and there are vast differences in prestige among programs even within individual universities.

-You should look at your graduate education as an investment, with what kind of salary you should expect upon graduation as the return.
-Do people with an advanced degree in your field make more money than those without?
-If so, how much more?
-Does the price of attending grad school justify the expected bump in earnings?
+You should look at your graduate education as an investment.
+Don’t go into this investment without crunching the numbers.
+You will want to know the salary you can expect to get after graduation, because this will be the primary return on your grad school investment.
+You’ll also want to know whether getting an advanced degree in your field is necessary, or whether it will make a difference in the salary and positions you can attain.
+Then you’ll want to ask yourself if the price of attending grad school justifies the expected bump in earnings.
 Ask yourself these questions and more to determine whether grad school will bring you a positive return on investment.
-This makes it much easier to find a school that will match your financial needs.
+This makes it much easier to find a school that will match your financial needs and whether you even need to go to grad school.

 If you are looking to get great experience while helping pay for school, then getting an assistantship could be for you.
 An assistantship is a program funded by your department to do research, teaching, or another hands-on task.
-You basically become an employee to the university, and in return they offer you tuition assistance as well as a basic monthly stipend.
-These positions can also be much more flexible than regular jobs since they are run by the school and typically on-campus.
+You basically become a university employee and in return they offer you tuition assistance as well as a basic monthly stipend.
+These positions can also be much more flexible than regular jobs since they are run by the school and are typically on-campus.

 Before you set out to obtain that advanced degree, make sure you have a plan for funding it.
 There are millions of students out there who wind up in serious debt because they didn’t plan things out before attending a grad school program.
 Look over these tips and start applying them when you get into grad school.
 You will be glad you did when you still have cash in your pocket come graduation day!